carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/02-setup-versioning.md

 ![Git or Subversion](../../fig/05-new-project-git.PNG){: .image-with-shadow}

-When you choose this option, there will be a place to paste the GitHub (or another hosting platform) URL.
+When you choose this option, there will be a place to paste a URL from GitHub (or another hosting platform).
 The name of the repository will automatically populate.
-Just choose which directory on your computer you wish to save the project directory, and you are good to go!
+Just choose which directory on your computer you wish to save the project to, and you are good to go!

 ![continue project from GitHub](../../fig/05-new-project-git-url.PNG){: .image-with-shadow}